 Born in 1846, as a young man Wiremu Te Kāhui Kararehe had been connected with Te Ua Haumēne and the more militant followers of his Pai Mārire religion.
-However, by the time a reporter met him in 1872, Te Kāhui was described as “a tall, intelligent looking chief” too busy constructing roads at Te Namu Pā to make trouble.
+However, by the time a reporter from the Taranaki Herald met him in 1872 he was described as “a tall, intelligent looking chief”, leading a work party of 25 men at Te Namu Pā building roads and draining swamps.

-Jailed in 1880 for resisting Pākehā surveyors, upon his release Te Kāhui confined himself to working within the legal system to help Māori landowners affected by confiscation.
+Jailed in 1880 for his resistance to land confiscations, upon his release Te Kāhui chose to use the Pākehā legal system to help Māori whose whenua had been affected.
 He established a school at Rahotū, became involved in local politics and was published in the Journal of the Polynesian Society.
-By the time Te Kāhui died on 7 September 1904, he was once again hailed as “a loyal subject” of the Crown.
+By the time Te Kāhui died on 7 September 1904, he was hailed as “a loyal subject in his allegiance to the Crown”.

-Kāhui Hut is also located on the western side of the maunga, a six-hour return walk from Kāhui Road.
-Built in 1903 on an ancient pā site, the rotting cabin was dismantled in 1955 and rebuilt by the Taranaki Alpine Club two years later.
+Kāhui Hut is also located on the western side of the maunga, 800 metres above sea level and a six-hour return walk from Kāhui Road.
+Built in 1903 on what were once the kumara gardens of an ancient pā, then dismantled in 1955 due to rot, the hut was rebuilt by the Taranaki Alpine Club and reopened on 12 May 1957.
+It serves as a search and rescue base for trampers staying overnight on their way to the summit.

 This story was originally published in the Taranaki Daily News.